deepdwivedii/email-app/README.md

 - Domain inventory with counts, last seen, unsubscribe status, and recent emails.
 - Safe Unsubscribe: RFC 8058 one-click HTTP when available; `mailto:` acknowledged.
 - AI Suggestion: Gemini via Genkit recommends the most likely unsubscribe domain with confidence and reasoning.
+- Accounts-first UI backed by evidence; Tasks page to track actions.
+- Settings page for privacy controls (export/delete) and a footer link for discoverability.

 ## Architecture